maelle/simplymaelle/content/post/2020-12-10-av-storytime/index.md

 Official guidance on how to convert audio files on the Conteuse merveilleuse
 ----------------------------------------------------------------------------

-The storyteller can be plugged into a computer like an USB key, using its specific red cable.
+The storyteller can be plugged into a computer like an USB stick, using its specific red cable.
 The interface of the storyteller is the file system, which is rather intuitive to me.
 There is a folder for each face of the cube.
 When you shake the cube three times with e.g. the lion face facing upwards, it plays a random track from the LION folder.

 As a side note, something that's fascinating to me is that the settings of the cube, like the maximal volume, are to be tweaked via a text file called settings.txt!
 Not even reglages.txt!
 Furthermore, your storyteller's ID (needed to register the device on the company's website) is stored as a text filename.